Tennis news

 It was the second incident that occurred during the tournament, as a bomb scare had already led to the evacuation of 7,000 spectators a few days earlier.

 It was not enough to break the world No 1’s concentration.
 Having won the second set 6-4, he saved three set points in the third set before prevailing 6-4, 6-4, 7-6.
+Thanks to this win, Lendl extended his winning streak to 17 matches and strengthened his dominance of the tour.

-What next: Lendl stays No 1 for three more years
+What next?
+Lendl stays No 1 for three more years

-Ivan Lendl would remain world No 1 without interruption until September of 1988 (overtaken by Mats Wilander).
-In his career, he would accumulate 8 Grand Slam titles: three at Roland-Garros (1984, 1986, 1987), three at the US Open (1985-1987), where he would appear in the final eight years in a row between 1982 and 1989, and two at the Australian Open after it switched from grass to hard court (in 1989 and 1990).
-The Czech would never manage to win at Wimbledon, where his game was not as effective, although he would still reach the final there in 1986 (defeated by Boris Becker 6-4, 6-3, 7/5) and 1987 (lost to Pat Cash, 7-6, 6-2, 7-5).
-In 1992, after a five-year procedure, he would obtain US citizenship.
-At the end of his career, in 1994, the now American would have been world No 1 for 270 weeks (topping Connors’ record of 268) and hold 94 ATP titles.
+The Czech would never manage to win at Wimbledon, where his game was not as effective, although he would still reach the final there in 1986 (defeated by Boris Becker 6-4, 6-3, 7-5) and 1987 (lost to Pat Cash, 7-6, 6-2, 7-5).
+In 1992, after a five-year procedure, he would obtain American citizenship.
+At the end of his career in 1994, the now American would have been world No 1 for 270 weeks (topping Connors’ record of 268) and win 94 ATP titles.

 People in this post